J. F. Lawton: 1990s

 Lawton worked with radio host and media personality Howard Stern on the script for The Adventures of Fartman, a fictional superhero character created by Stern for The Howard Stern Show.
 With two major studios willing to produce, the movie was put into hold due to a MPAA Film Rating System dispute, as Lawton and Stern felt the content of the film was better suited for a mature audience, and wanted an R-rating for the film instead of a PG-13 rating.
 The film was put on hold, and Howard Stern included a five-page Fartman story in comics form in his 1995 book, Miss America, which was based on Lawton's script.
-The book reached number one on The New York Times Best Seller List within days of its release.
+The book reached number one on The New York Times Best Seller list within days of its release.

 For Columbia Pictures, Lawton co-wrote the 1994 film Blankman, a film starring and produced by Damon Wayans.
 (Wayans' character is Darryl – a nerdy, comical ghetto superhero with a pure heart, who fights criminals in his own style.)

 Lawton went on to write and direct The Hunted (1995), a thriller set in Japan starring Christopher Lambert, John Lone, and Joan Chen.
 Written and directed by Lawton, the movie traces Paul Racine, a computer-chip executive from New York on one of his many business trips to Tokyo.
 Local authorities and a legendary ninja cult get involved in an electric chase after a crime occurs in a hotel room.
 The Hunted was released on February 25, 1995, and distributed by Universal Studios.
 The score, featuring music by the acclaimed Japanese taiko troupe Kodo, was formally specified by Lawton.

 Lawton's next film project was the action thriller Chain Reaction, which starred Morgan Freeman, Keanu Reeves, and Rachel Weisz.
 Filmed in Chicago, Illinois, the movie was released on August 2, 1996, and grossed over $60 million worldwide.

 In 1998 Lawton created and executive produced the Sony Pictures Entertainment syndicated show V.I.P. which ran until 2002.
 The adventure series starred Pamela Anderson as Vallery Irons, a small-town girl who comes to Southern California looking for a break, when she stumbles into the glamorous role of heading up a Beverly Hills bodyguard agency called Vallery Irons Protection.

 2000s

 In 2006, Lawton co-wrote for Paramount Pictures a film based on the video game series DOA: Dead or Alive, starring Eric Roberts, Jaime Pressly, and Devon Aoki.

-Lawton wrote and directed the 2008 film Jackson, a comedy-drama-musical starring Barry Primus, Charlie Robinson, Steve Guttenberg, Debra Jo Rupp, and opera singers Ella Lee, Shawnette Sulker, and Clamma Dale.
+Lawton wrote and directed the 2008 film Jackson, a comedy-drama-musical starring Barry Primus, Charlie Robinson, Steve Guttenberg, Debra Jo Rupp, and included performances by opera singers Ella Lee, Shawnette Sulker, Clamma Dale and others.
 The movie takes place on a single day involving two homeless men surviving on Los Angeles's Skid Row.
 Lawton wrote two songs for the movie, "Downtown Birthday" and "Love Cannot Be".
 Jackson was shot mainly in Downtown Los Angeles, except for one scene shot in Kentucky.